Renormalization flow for the 2D nonlinear stochastic heat equation: pointwise statistics and universality: Introduction

 \subsection{Acknowledgments}

 We warmly thank Yu Gu, Jean-Christophe Mourrat, and Nikos Zygouras for interesting and helpful conversations.
-The authors were supported by the NSF Mathematical Sciences Postdoctoral Research Fellowship program under grants~DMS-2002118 (A.D.) and DMS-2103383 (C.G.).
-Much of the work was completed while A.D. was at NYU Courant.
+The authors were supported by the National Science Foundation under grants~DMS-2002118 and~DMS-2346915 (A.D.) and DMS-2103383 (C.G.).
+Much of the work was completed while A.D. was at NYU Courant and C.G. was at Brown University.